Disappearing Cobblestones

 Guide 〰️

-For more sightseeing I would recommend the Church of Our Lady, which houses two incredibly well-made effigies, that of Duke Charles the Bold, last Valois Duke of Burgundy, and his daughter Mary of Burgundy, the Duchess whose marriage to Maximilian of Austria brought the Burgundian lands into Habsburg hands.
+For more sightseeing, I would recommend the Church of Our Lady, which houses two incredibly well‑made effigies: that of Duke Charles the Bold, the last Valois Duke of Burgundy, and his daughter Mary of Burgundy, the duchess whose marriage to Maximilian of Austria brought the Burgundian lands into Habsburg hands.
 Mary’s tomb is particularly beautiful: the perfectly smooth slab of black marble is surrounded by brass metalwork that features details of her lineage on the sides and captures the most intricate initials on the hem of her dress.
 In the same church there is a curiosity that leads to another: the Van Gruuthuse family balcony, a wooden gallery that links their house directly to the nave and once allowed its occupants to attend Mass without stepping outside.
-Much like a private opera box, the snug wooden niche looks positively cosy from within, and the adjoining Gruuthusemuseum still preserves an impressive array of works of art and late-fifteenth-century decorum.
+Much like a private opera box, the snug wooden niche looks positively cosy from within, and the adjoining Gruuthusemuseum still preserves an impressive array of works of art and late‑fifteenth‑century decorum.

-Picking up souvenirs here is inevitably seductive.
-Particularly enticing are Chocolaterie Sukerbuyc and Chocolaterie Mary, purveyors of silken truffles in elegant boxes.
+Picking up souvenirs here is indeed inevitably seductive.
+Particularly enticing are Chocolaterie Sukerbuyc and Chocolaterie Mary, purveyors of silken chocolate truffles in elegant boxes.
 Lace, too, remains a local glory.
-Seek the blue Handmade in Brugge seal at ’t Apostelientje, where you will find the best ivory-coloured lace coasters and dainty cobweb bookmarks.
+Seek the blue ‘Handmade in Brugge’ seal at ’t Apostelientje, where you will find the best ivory‑coloured lace coasters and dainty cobweb-like bookmarks.
 I got away with a lace strip of butterflies that now adds a touch of arranged prettiness to my kitchen cupboard.

 Fragmemento Mori